 Avril will show you how to transform your relationship with food, your body, and your inner-thinner-sparkly-self, permanently.

-She resides in Auckland, New Zealand with her petit prince Tom, and her and dog, Pudding.
+She lives in Auckland, New Zealand with her petit prince Tom, and her dog, Pudding.

 The unofficial Avril.
 Without make-up.

 I haven’t always had a good handle on my body and my self-image.
 I struggled with bulimia during my teens and twenties.
 As with all secrets, it was a heavy burden to shoulder.

 I wish I’d known then what I know now.
 But I didn’t.
 And, since regret is a wasted emotion, I use my bumpy journey as inspiration to empower other women to release their own weight and body image challenges.

 Before re-training and helping women with weight loss I worked in marketing in Hong Kong, the Seychelles, London and Melbourne.
 I’ve also worked as a jockey in Tokyo and a dive master in Honduras.
 If you guessed I like adventure, you’d be right.

 I believe that happy, healthy women who understand the role of self-responsibility, self-acceptance and self-love are key in creating happy, healthy communities in which we can all flourish.
 The world needs more of those, wouldn’t you agree?

 I’m a big believer in the importance of fun, play and joy.
 Seems to me that one of the greatest in-authenticities in life is to take ourselves too seriously.
 I absolutely understand that losing weight and improving your health is important to you.
 Nobody said it needs to be a serious business though.

 Share the sparkle

 I thoroughly enjoy what I do.
 I believe that we all deserve to make peace with food—no matter how many years we’ve been struggling.
 So feel free to share with your girl friends, your mum and sisters so we can help create supportive, fun-loving, encouraging communities.